xiix0/scam/README.md

-Grief can take care of itself; but to get the full value of a joy you must have somebody to divide it with.
+Tell the truth or trump--but get the trick.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"